-Thankfully, change is afoot: the arrival of the much-anticipated HAMR drives.
-HAMR (Heat Assisted Magnetic Recording) increases areal density by applying short bursts of heat during the write process.
-This technique allows manufacturers to hit new capacity milestones.
-However, the future of HDD depends not just on an increase in density, but a continued decrease in $/TB.
-If manufacturers can keep prices down in the long run, hyperscalers will continue to have a strong reason to prefer HDD over flash for storing data at scale.
+However, the future of spinning media depends not just on an increase in density, but on a continued decrease in $/TB.
+If manufacturers can ramp up production while keeping prices down, hyperscalers will continue to have a strong reason to prefer HDD over flash for storing data at scale.

 Magnetic Recording In A Nutshell

-During the write process, the spindle applies a magnetic current to flip the bit in the appropriate direction, either up or down, representing 0s and 1s.
+During the write process, the write head applies a magnetic current to flip the bit in the appropriate direction, either up or down, representing 0s and 1s.
 Since the direction of a bit’s magnetic polarization is perpendicular to the plane of the disk, this is called “Perpendicular Magnetic Recording” (PMR), or “Conventional Magnetic Recording” (CMR).

 - Sharpness of polarization: For readability, our “light switch” must be up or down, and not at an angle.